oliinykm99/interpol_carmen/README.md

     d.
 For each month, what is the probability Ms. Sandiego exhibits one of her three most occurring behaviors?

-> 4. _Create analytical views in your new schema to answer the five above questions.
+> 4. _Create analytical views in your new schema to answer the four above questions.
 Document your steps and logic in your README.md._
 > **HINT:** _`dbt docs` (and its screenshots) are a great resource!_

 ---